oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **viewer**: see document viewer.

-**XML**: eXtensible Markup Language - a format and specifically the format of predecessors of this standard namely CVRF 1.1 and CVRF 1.2
+**XML**: eXtensible Markup Language - the format used by the predecessors of this standard, namely CVRF 1.1 and CVRF 1.2.

 ## 1.3 Normative References